NethServer/docs/administrator-manual/en/base_system.rst

 certificates, and the default one provided by system services for TLS/SSL encrypted communications.

+|product| checks the certificates validity and sends an email to the root user
+if a certificate is near to expire.

 The :guilabel:`Set as default` button allows choosing the default certificate.
 When a new certificate is chosen, all services using TLS/SSL are restarted and network clients will be required to accept the new certificate.

-When |product| is installed a temporary default self-signed certificate is generated automatically.
+When |product| is installed a default RSA self-signed certificate is generated.
 It should be edited by inserting proper values before configuring the network clients to use it.
+When the self-signed certificate is due to expire a new one is automatically generated from the same RSA key and with the same attributes.

-As alternatives, the :guilabel:`Server certificate` page allows:
+The :guilabel:`Server certificate` page also allows:

-* uploading an existing certificate and private RSA key.
+* uploading an existing certificate and private RSA/ECC key.
 Optionally a certificate chain file can be specified, too.
 All files must be PEM-encoded.

 * requesting a new *Let's Encrypt* [#Letsencrypt]_ certificate.
 This is